ddddanil/cyan-msg-py/doc/PROTOCOL.md

 #### `USER-TOKEN`

 A token string authorising the user.
+In requests, this signifies a session token, however, in an `ACK` responce it stands for a one time token used to finish the login sequence.

 #### `TARGET`